zloelias/lsml2-final-project-ilya-mansurov/README.md

 Model was [trained] (./train.ipynb) with pytorch_lightning framework, the results of the experiments were stored with MLFlow.
-The experiments were carried out with several options for hyperparameters - the number of fully connected layers, it's size, lerning rate.
+The experiments were carried out with several options for hyperparameters - the number of fully connected layers, it's size, learning rate.

 ## Service architecture

 Final model wrapped in a web service with [MLFlow] (./mlflow).
 Main [service] (./recommender) process requests in asynchronous manner with celery framework with redis as backend storage and message broker.